bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 She wants to pay Bob one Bitcoin.
 And Carol wants to pay David two bitcoins, but he is around, he's online, and they agree to PayJoin it.
 Because that's better for privacy, right?
-I mean, you've probably, I'm assuming everyone here knows what PayJoin is.
+I mean, I'm assuming everyone here knows what PayJoin is.
-Collaborative spend between two parties, which is represented Alice wanted to pay Bob one Bitcoin, Bob's not around so it's, you know, but Carol wants to pay David two bitcoins in a PayJoin and he has to be around to do the PayJoin So where's the PayJoin represented in the diagram?
+Collaborative spend between two parties, which is represented.
+Alice wanted to pay Bob one Bitcoin, Bob's not around so it's, you know, but Carol wants to pay David two bitcoins in a PayJoin and he has to be around to do the PayJoin.
+So where's the PayJoin represented in the diagram?
 It's represented by the 3rd node.
 It's clear because there's a D there, right?
 So David's there, right?